XueyanZhang/perses-rust-artifacts/README.md

 the files in `/opt/dataset` to reproduce the numbers for that issue number that we presented in our paper.
 `reduce-file` also accepts an optional second argument which is passed along as extra arguments to Perses;
-e.g `reduce-file /opt/dataset/63154.rs "--enable-token-slicer true"` will run the reduction experiment with "--enable-token-slicer true" passed along to the Perses invocation.
+e.g `reduce-file /opt/dataset/63154.rs "--enable-token-slicer true"` will run the reduction experiment with `--enable-token-slicer true` passed along to the Perses invocation.

+The last three lines that this script produces on standard output correspond to the time taken that each reducer used to generate the final reduced file, the number of oracle invocations used to generate the final reduced file, and the final size of the reduced file for each reducer.

 We have also shipped a script, `/opt/scripts/reduce-all`, for running the reduction experiments on all files in the dataset.
 This script places a trace of the output of running the reducers in `/output`; we recommend that you bind-mount `/output` to a directory outside of Docker.
 The script `./launch.sh <directory>` will do this for you.

-This script also accepts an optional second argument, which is a string that is used for extra arguments for running Perses.

-The last three lines that this script produces on standard output correspond to the time taken that each reducer used to generate the final reduced file, the number of oracle invocations used to generate the final reduced file, and the final size of the reduced file for each reducer.

 To run more experiments, you can re-use the machinery in `reduce-file` with your own Rust source files.
 You only need to add the following header to the top of your source file: